UH-SERG/oseql-trojan-identification-experiments/README.md

 that detects trojan-triggering inputs in Large Language Models of Code (Code-LLMs) with nearly perfect (100%) recall.
-By targeting key trigger elements with the help of OSeqL, developers can confidently identify and remove potential threats, ensuring the integrity of the tasks they perform.
+By targeting key trigger elements with the help of OSeqL, developers can confidently identify and remove potential threats, ensuring the integrity of the tasks they perform using the models.
 Achieving F1 scores of 70% and above, OSeqL offers a vital security assurance.
 Check it out:

 - [Detect Triggers in Inputs to Trojaned Models using OSeqL](#oseql:-occlusion-based-trojan-detection)